 Before we go into the philosophical aspect of Srimati Radharani’s personality, let me share with you a beautiful event that took place at the palace of Her father, King Vrishabhanu.

-It is described that on a half-moon night in the month of Bhadra, King Vrishabhanu came to the Yamuna river to bathe and found himself engulfed in a golden aura.
+It is described that one day King Vrishabhanu came to the Yamuna river to bathe and found himself engulfed in a golden aura.
 It was emanating from a divine lotus on which a baby girl was found!
 When the king, overjoyed with happiness, returned to his palace with the baby, queen Kirtida was delighted to see that astoundingly beautiful baby girl.
-After a few moments of observation, she was shocked to notice that the girl appeared blind.
+But after a few moments of observation, she was shocked to notice that the girl appeared blind.

 Now, one may wonder – how can a girl be found on a lotus flower floating in the river and that also with closed eyes?
 Yes She can!
 If we want to understand transcendence, we will have to have an open mind to hear from those who have seen it.
 Vedic scriptures are apaurusheya, that which is not a creation of mortal beings.
 Unless we can see the transcendental activities of Krishna and His associates, we have to see them through Shastra-chaksu, the eyes of Vedic scriptures.